 Observing data over time is time series.
-Predicting that data in future is time series modelling.
+Predicting that data in the future is time series modeling.
 Unlike the regular prediction, this is slightly different because of the chronology in the data.

 As an example say a retail outlet (call it RetaileR) observes the daily sale of goods from when the company was created.
 It has been five years since, and they wish to estimate the sale for the next year for two reasons: